DSI-FDI/final-project/dsi_milestone_4.md

 - **[LOW]** Allow to change the navigation route depending on the user intentions (like staying longer time) or how does the girl feel.
 - **[MEDIUM]** Allow to cancel a reservation depending on a new plan.
 - **[LOW]** Record all the previous dates of the user.
-And show statics in the screen so the user can know how was the date, get statistics and further recommendations to develop the users dating abilities.
+And show statics in the screen so the user can know how was the date, get statistics and further recommendations to develop the user's dating abilities.
 - **[LOW]** Replace map in navigation view with estimated time of arrival.
 - **[HIGH]** Refine the sentences to allow for a more open-ended conversation.
 - **[LOW]** Display a the date’s profile picture in the information page.